mattbullen/graphed-multi-animation/README.md

-## Random Animation With Delta Graphs
+## Delta-Graphed Random CSS Animation

 ##### LIVE DEMO: http://bullen.io/graphed-multi-animation/demo.html

-This demo is an earlier version of my [spline animation demo](https://github.com/mattbullen/3D-spline-animation).
+This demo is an earlier version of my [3D spline animation](https://github.com/mattbullen/3D-spline-animation) demo.
 Like that demo, this one is also hand-rolled using plain, no-library Javascript.

 This animates a small SVG-injected box around the screen by tweening the CSS properties `margin-top` and `margin-left` to random values.
 Each property takes a radomly selected tweening pattern: plain old linear intervals up to multi-point splines.